stacks-network/stacks-core/docs/event-dispatcher.md

 is executed on the Stacks network, but was sent through the Bitcoin network.
 The Stacks network supports a few specific burnchain operations.
 You can read more about them [here](https://github.com/stacksgov/sips/blob/main/sips/sip-007/sip-007-stacking-consensus.md#stx-operations-on-bitcoin).
+The section below has example json encodings for each of the burnchain operations.

 Example: